 While this was not the top concern of my Facebook kibble feeders, it ranked high especially among those who either worked as Veterinarians or Vet Techs.
 “Nutritional deficiencies” were cited numerous times as reasons to opt for a “balanced” commercial kibble over raw dog food.

-The trepidation surrounding one’s ability to prepare a balanced diet at home is not only understandable, it is what drives the educational evolution of most raw feeders.
-(Read 5 Raw Food Mistakes to Avoid With Your Dog by Dr. Karen Becker, DVM.
+The trepidation surrounding one’s ability to prepare a balanced homemade dog food diet at home is not only understandable, but it is also what drives the educational evolution of most raw feeders.

 This elusive “balance” is what we all strive for, but never quite know if we have achieved it.
 Imagine a mirage of a goal post.
 You see it.
 You are running toward it.
 But it’s hazy and keeps moving.
 This is how I feel.